 How you should prepare: Start early.
 Keep your parents and grandparents healthy ahead of time.
 Avoid saying things like “I’ll do it next time since they seem to be healthy and young right now”.
 Allot a portion of your income just for your parents/grandparents, if you can.

 Why it’s important: Although you might think that you are safe and sound in your current job position, always consider the possibility of losing it.
 Not to be negative or anything like that but in order to actually prepare for when it happens.
 Just because your income stop coming, do not mean that your expenses and bills would stop as well.

 How you should prepare for it: We suggest that you set up an emergency fund.
 According to financial, it is best to have 3 to 6 months’ worth of your income in an emergency fund.

 - Financial Situation: Natural Calamities

-Why it’s important: The main reason this matters is because natural calamities, as we all know, are inevitable.
+Why it’s important: The main reason this matter is because natural calamities, as we all know, are inevitable.
 We actually cannot do anything to stop them from happening.
 The best thing we can do is to prepare for them.
-Other than having enough knowledge on what to do during fire, earthquakes, storms, etc., it is also an imperative that you are financially ready for when they come.
+Other than having enough knowledge on what to do during the fire, earthquakes, storms, etc., it is also an imperative that you are financially ready for when they come.
 Many families lose their houses, cars, and even loved ones to these.
 Just imagine how difficult it would be to stand back up from such tragedies without savings.